-In fall 2016, Texas A&M Science welcomed 23 incoming freshmen as the inaugural cohort in the Science Leadership Scholars (SLS) Program, an elite learning community now more than 70 students strong that is designed to financially and academically support high-performing science majors who are first-generation in college and come from low-income households.
+In fall 2016, Texas A&M Science welcomed 23 incoming freshmen as the inaugural cohort in the Science Leadership Scholars (SLS) Program, an elite learning community now nearly 100 students strong that is designed to financially and academically support high-performing science majors who are first-generation in college and come from low-income households.
 Our goal with SLS is simple — increase retention and graduation of these selected students through early intervention.

 Allies are staff, faculty, and students who display an Ally placard outside their office or residence hall room.
 This sign identifies them as individuals willing to provide a safe haven, a listening ear, and support for lesbian, gay, bisexual, and transgender people or anyone dealing with sexual orientation issues.

 The Faculty Ombuds Officer serves as an independent, confidential, and impartial resource for faculty.
 The primary responsibility of the ombuds officer is to raise and clarify issues and concerns, identify opinions, and request assistance to informally resolve workplace conflicts.

 The Ombuds Officer advocates for the fair processes of graduate education.
 The university is a large and complex institution and graduate and professional students often play multiple roles.
 Having a confidential conversation with an Ombuds Officer can be a first step when misunderstandings or conflicts occur.